JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 * [Citation](#citation)
 ## Installation

-The Interferometry Analysis - Gas-Jet software was developed in Python 3.11 and the use of this algorithm requires the installation of some packages:
-* [NumPy](https://numpy.org/), [Scipy](https://scipy.org/) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) for data processing, [Pillow](https://pypi.org/project/Pillow/) to manipulate interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) to plot results, and
+The Interferometry Analysis - Gas-Jet software was developed in Python 3.11 and the use of this algorithm requires the installation of some packages: [NumPy](https://numpy.org/), [Scipy](https://scipy.org/) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) for data processing, [Pillow](https://pypi.org/project/Pillow/) to manipulate interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) to plot results, and
 [PySimpleGui](https://www.pysimplegui.org/en/latest/) to create the users template.

+The second way to use this software is through the executable file.
+This single file was created by the pyinstaller package applied to the algorithm.

 ## Reference
 ## License